 For topical administration.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 The following conditions should not be treated with ClobaDerm:

 • Pruritus without inflammation

 • Perianal and genital pruritus

-• Dermatoses in children under one year of age, including dermatitis and napkin eruptions.
+Clobetasol is contraindicated in dermatoses in children under one year of age, including dermatitis and nappy eruptions.